Acne Scar Treatment

 Radiofrequency Microneedling (Intracel) for Acne Scars

-Radiofrequency Microneedling utilizes an energy based microneedling device to directly deliver RF energy (heat) underneath the skin surface to stimulate the formation of new collagen and improve the texture of all types of acne scars.
+Radiofrequency Microneedling utilizes an energy based microneedling device to directly deliver RF energy underneath the skin surface to stimulate the formation of new collagen and improve the texture of all types of acne scars.
 Utilizing a similar concept to Fraxel Non-Ablative skin resurfacing, RF microneedling has the advantage of bypassing the outer layer of skin and delivering high energy directly to the collagen layer of the dermis.
-This protects the epidermis from heat induced inflammation which is beneficial when used on Asian skin and darker skin types which are prone to hyperpigmentation from laser based treatments.
-Generally 4 treatments spaced 1 month apart are recommended for each treatment course.
-Side effects from treatment include redness and mild to moderate swelling of the treated area which resolves in 2-3 days.
-Please note that RF Microneedling is not the same as ‘pen’ or ‘roller’ based microneedling which has shown to provide temporary improvement but no durable (long-term) improvement to textural acne scars.
+This protects the epidermis from heat induced inflammation which is beneficial when used on skin types which are prone to hyperpigmentation from laser based treatments.
+Typically 4 treatments spaced 1 month apart are recommended for each treatment course.
+Side effects from treatment include redness and swelling of the treated area which resolves in 2-3 days.
+Please note that RF Microneedling is not the same as ‘pen’ or ‘roller’ based microneedling which has shown to provide temporary improvement but no long-term improvement to textural acne scars.

 Fractional CO2 Ablative Resurfacing for Acne Scars